abyala/advent-2018-clojure/docs/day17.md

 butchering the existing code, we'll just calculate it again.

-Given the board (initial or after running the water), use the `keep` function to extract out the `y` value for all points that are clay, and look search for the minimum.
+Given the board (initial or after running the water), use the `keep` function to extract out the `y` value for all points that are clay, and then search for the minimum.
 Note the awesome structured destructuring of the map entries, which are of type `[[k v] t]`.

 ```clojure